-Academic Council consists of broad representation of senior administrative staff, faculty, staff, students, alumni, and external members.
+Academic Council consists of broad representation of senior administrative staff, faculty, staff, students, and alumni.

 UCW Program Approval

 University Canada West's programs are offered under the written consent of the Minister of Advanced Education having undergone a quality assessment process and been found to meet the criteria established by the Minister.
 In addition, University Canada West has achieved Education Quality Assurance (EQA) designation from the Province of British Columbia.
 As stated by the Government of British Columbia: